Alfredo-Vargas/ai4im/README.md

-# ai4im
+# Artificial Intelligence for Injection Moulding (AI4IM )
-This is part of the Research Project Thomas More &amp; KU Leuven 2020-2022
+- This is part of the Research Project Thomas More &amp; KU Leuven 2020-2022